-The Sub-fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).
+The Sub-fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (regarding sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).

-The Sub-fund applies stewardship as well as an ESG integration approach and exclusion criteria in relation to various activities.
+The Sub-fund applies Stewardship as well as an ESG integration approach and exclusion criteria concerning various activities.
 Additional information can be found in the prospectus.

-The Sub-fund considers the principal adverse impacts (PAIs) on sustainability factors mainly through stewardship.
-Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.
+The Sub-fund primarily considers the Principal Adverse Impact (PAI) on sustainability factors through Stewardship.
+Information on the main adverse impacts on sustainability factors can be found in the prospectus.

-The Sub-fund can hold the investments both directly and indirectly - such as taking on exposure in the relevant financial instruments through derivatives or investments in other investment funds.
-The Sub-fund may make use of derivatives such as options, futures, warrants, swaps and forward currency transactions.
-They may be used for hedging purposes and for efficient portfolio management.
-These instruments may be leveraged, which will increase the Sub-fund's sensitivity to market fluctuations.
-When using derivatives, care will be taken to ensure that the portfolio as a whole remains within the investment restrictions.
-The risk profile associated with the type of investor that the Sub-fund focuses on does not change as a result of the use of these instruments.
+The Sub-fund may utilize derivatives such as options, futures, warrants, swaps, and forward currency transactions.
+These instruments can be used for risk hedging and efficient portfolio management.
+This may involve leverage, which increases the Sub-fund's sensitivity to market movements.
+When using derivatives, care is taken to ensure that the overall portfolio remains within the investment restrictions.
+The risk profile associated with the type of investor targeted by the Sub-fund does not change as a result of using these instruments.

-In addition to the above, the following applies with respect to the investment policy of the Sub-fund:
+In addition to the above, the following applies to the investment policy of the Fund:

-- The assets may be invested in both euros and foreign currencies; - If the manager considers such to be appropriate, risks, such as currency risks, for example, may be hedged against the index; - In so far as the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper) or money market funds or held in the form of cash; - Additional income may be generated by entering into "repurchase agreements" ('repos') and "lending transactions" (the lending of securities from the investment portfolio); - The global exposure of this Sub-fund is determined in accordance with the commitment method; - In derogation of what is stated in the prospectus, leveraged financing employed by this Sub-fund will not be accounted for in the annual report; - The manager of Goldman Sachs Paraplufonds 1 N.V. is authorised to enter into short-term loans, as debtor, for the benefit of the Sub-fund; - Transactions with affiliates will take place on the basis of conditions which are in line with generally accepted market practice; - In line with the investment policy, the Sub-fund invests worldwide in financial instruments.
-The most important stock markets are located worldwide, with New York, London and Tokyo being possible examples; - The Sub-fund will invest in total no more than ten percent of the managed assets in units in other collective investment schemes.
+- the Sub-fund will primarily invest in European currencies.
+Additionally, investments may be made in other currencies. - · where the manager deems it necessary, risks such as currency risks can be hedged. - the Sub-fund invests in less liquid securities.
+As a result, the liquidity risk described below is classified as high.
+This means there is a risk that the Sub-fund may not be able to facilitate investor redemptions if there is insufficient liquidity in the market, preventing these securities from being sold at market prices. - if assets are not invested in the aforementioned financial instruments, there is the possibility to invest in certain money market instruments (such as certificates of deposit and commercial paper), money market investment funds, or hold in the form of cash equivalents. - additional income may be generated through "repurchase agreements" ("repo's") and "lending transactions" (lending securities from the investment portfolio). - the global exposure of this Sub-fund is determined using the commitment method. - contrary to what is stated in the prospectus, no reporting on the leverage financing used by this Sub-fund is included in the annual report. - the manager of Goldman Sachs Paraplufonds 1 N.V. has the authority to enter into short-term loans as debtor on behalf of the Sub-fund. - transactions with related parties will be conducted on market terms. - the Sub-fund invests in financial instruments in Europe in line with its investment policy.
+The primary stock markets are located in London, Frankfurt, Paris, and Amsterdam. - the Sub-fund will not invest more than ten percent of its managed assets in rights of participation in other investment institutions.

-2.12 Dividend policy
+2.8 Dividend policy